-Medications that are used to treat chronic inflammatory arthritis and cancer may also be effective at re-growing hair when applied as a cream to the scalp.
-Despite the fact that many treatments for cancer cause hair loss, it seems the specialized class of drugs known as JAK inhibitors can stimulate hair growth.
+Medications that are used to treat chronic inflammatory arthritis and cancer may also be a potential hair loss cure from the hair re-growth effects when applied as a cream to the scalp.
+Even though many treatments for cancer cause hair loss, it seems the specialized class of drugs known as JAK inhibitors can stimulate hair growth.

-The FDA has approved a number of JAK inhibitors for purchase on the market, including Xeljanz and Jakafi.
+The FDA has approved several JAK inhibitors for purchase on the market, including Xeljanz and Jakafi.

 Drugs to treat hair loss have been hard to come by via normal scientific drug development and testing.
 Instead, hair loss medications have been uncovered as side effects from medications created to treat other conditions, including glaucoma and prostate enlargement.

 These discoveries are helping scientists to understand hair loss and moving medical science ever closer to a cure for the condition.

 Definitive Guide to Using Minoxidil

 Vitamins for Hair Growth